Top 50+ Interview Question for SEO

 Q34.
 What is the relationship between SEO and SEM?

 Q35.
-What qualities are required in order to be effective in an SEO role, in your opinion?
+What qualities are required in order to be effective in an SEO role?

 Q36.
 What are accelerated mobile pages (AMP)?